jamesdunay/MinimalTabBar/README.md

 ![](http://i.imgur.com/of7jv2j.gif)

+## Demo
+For a useable demo please look at the repo [MinimalTabBarDemo](https://github.com/jamesdunay/MinimalTabBarDemo)

 ## Gestures
 The MinimalTabBar has a number of gestures to allow unique user-interaction.
 While minimized the user has three seperate gestures to control navigation.